“I have refined you, but not as silver is refined. Rather, I have refined you in the furnace of suffering.“

 ‘Blessed with Bipolar”

-You will not be able handle the Kingdom of God, unless you’re walking out a life of brokenness and humility.
+You will not be able to handle the Kingdom of God unless you’re walking out of a life of brokenness and humility.

 But furnace people have the connection to that which is honest and true.
 They rarely enter into anything false or manipulative.
 Their own hearts are transformed by the fire, and only then are qualified to minister God’s grace.
 Only furnace people can enter in.
 You will know them by their scars.